Please submit the following materials:

 If a student is granted provisional status, the student must first satisfactorily complete the educational plan approved by the program director with a GPA of 3.0 or higher before being officially admitted to the program.

-The successful M.Ed., MSE or MET candidate will complete 10 course credits, which includes a Master’s Project, while maintaining a cumulative grade point average of 3.0 or higher.
+The successful Graduate Education candidate will complete 10 course credits, which includes a Master’s Project, while maintaining a cumulative grade point average of 3.0 or higher.
 Graduate course credit will be awarded only for earned grades of C or better.

-* As the M.Ed., MSE or MET Program progresses, additional courses may be added to accommodate individual needs and interests.
+* As the Graduate Education Program progresses, additional courses may be added to accommodate individual needs and interests.